SALVADORPOETA/SALVADORPOETA/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 😎 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Bachelor's degree in Business Administration in Universidad Veracruzana.
 - 💼 &nbsp; Open to work!
-- 🌱 &nbsp; Learning more about Front end Development.
+- 🌱 &nbsp; Learning more about Full-Stack Development and Data Science.

 <h3> 🛠 &nbsp;Tech Stack</h3>